NxPKG/khulnasoft-docs/content/waf/rate-limiting-rules/find-rate-limit.md

 * **IP address and JA3 fingerprint** (only available to customers with Bot Management)

 {{<Aside type="note">}}
-For more information on how Cloudflare calculates the request rate of incoming traffic, refer to [How Cloudflare determines the request rate](/waf/rate-limiting-rules/request-rate/).
+For more information on how Khulnasoft calculates the request rate of incoming traffic, refer to [How Khulnasoft determines the request rate](/waf/rate-limiting-rules/request-rate/).
 {{</Aside>}}

 ---